jdunic/Intro-To-Practical-Computing-R/pages/00_computer_setup.md

 ls -a
 ~~~

-*Change directory (choose one of the directories that you found in ls -a)*
+*Change directory (type the name of one of the directories that you found in ls -a)*

 ~~~
 cd type_directory_name_or_path_here